eonist/Research/other/jekyll/structure/Jekyll-config.md

 If you have a custom domain, set it to:
 `yourdomain.com`

-if you have a github page only:
+If you have a github page only:
 `name_of_repo.github.io`